melmasri/HPprediction/README.md

 ![](https://github.com/melmasri/HP-prediction/blob/master/example/roc_example.png)  |  ![](https://github.com/melmasri/HP-prediction/blob/master/example/Zpost_example.png)

 To run the same analysis on the whole GMPD, use `tree` as is without prunning.
+For more information see `main_network.R`.